BotecoIndie/BotecoBo/README.md

 `output(text)` - This will print the data on console and send a message with this in bot output channel.

+For more information you can see the discord.io library documentation: https://izy521.gitbooks.io/discord-io/content/

 # Discord:

 https://discord.gg/sPsp7qv